Formal plethories: Primitives and indecomposables

 \section{Primitives and indecomposables}

 For any Hopf algebra $A$ over $k$, there are two particularly important $k$-modules: the module of primitive elements $PA = \{ a \in A \mid \psi(a) = a \otimes 1 + 1 \otimes a\}$ and the module of indecomposable elements $QA = A_+ / (A_+)^2$, where $A_+$ denotes the augmentation ideal with respect to the counit $\epsilon\colon A \to k$.
-In this section, I will consider the analogous notions for pro-algebras and formal module and algebra schemes, and prove compatibility with the various products studied so far, making these functors into morphisms of $2$-algebras and into bilax monoidal functors of $2$-monoidal categories.
+The aim of this long section is to generalize these to linearization functors $\Primnoarg$ and $\Indecnoarg$ for formal plethories.
+I will show that they are bilax monoidal functors from the category of formal algebra schemes to the category of formal bimodules (Cor.~\ref{Pbilaxmonoidal} and \ref{Qbilaxmonoidal}; Thm.~\ref{thm:primindecbimodulefunctors}) and thus map formal plethories to bimonoids.
+The proof of this proceeds in three steps, each having a subsection devoted to it: the algebraic structure of the functors $\Primnoarg$ and $\Indecnoarg$ on formal module schemes (\ref{subsec:prim} and \ref{subsec:indec}), the additional structure if these functors are applied to formal algebra schemes (\ref{subsec:pqfalgsch}), and finally, the compatibility with the composition monoidal structure (\ref{subsec:pqfpleth}).